Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Methodology

 \subsection{Derivation of morphological parameters from NIRCam images}

 We derive the morphological parameters of the galaxies from $2.5 \arcsec \times 2.5 \arcsec $ cutouts \footnote{We download the cutouts using the grizli cutout service: \url{https://grizli-cutout.herokuapp.com/}} in the NIRCam F444W band.
-The main motivation of this choice is that F444W traces the optical rest-frame for almost the entire redshift range spanned by our sample, thus the galaxy structure and merger identification are more directly comparable to lower redshift studies (at $z<3$) based on the HST/F160W band.
-We note, however, that the spatial resolution of JWST at $4.4 \mu m$ is better than the one of HST at $1.6 \mu m$, allowing us to detect finer and smaller galaxy structures.
+The main motivation of this choice is that F444W traces the optical rest-frame for almost the entire redshift range spanned by our sample, thus the galaxy structure and merger identification are more directly comparable to lower redshift studies (at $z<3$) based on the HST/F160W or F814W band.
+We note, however, that the spatial resolution of JWST at $4.4 \mu m$ is better than the one of HST at $1.6 \mu m$ ($0.166 \arcsec$ vs $0.182\arcsec$, \Citealt{merlin24}), allowing us to detect finer and smaller galaxy structures.
 Bluer NIRCam bands, despite the higher resolution, mainly trace the rest-frame UV emission in our redshift range, which might be more affected by inhomogeneous dust distribution and might not trace real interacting features or merger driven asymmetric structure \citep{calabro19,cibinel19}.

 The morphological parameters selected for the merger identification are the Gini, the M$_{20}$, and the asymmetry parameters.
 We calculate them through \textit{statmorph}, a python package for the quantitative assessment of galaxy structure, and which is mostly based on the code written in IDL by \Citealt{lotz04} and \Citealt{lotz08_simul}.
 The definitions of these parameters are based on the original works of \citet{conselice03} and \citet{lotz04}, and recently reported in our previous studies \citep{treu23,dalmasso24}.
-However, we describe them in the Appendix \ref{appendix1:definition_of_morphological_parameters} for completeness.
+However, we report them in the Appendix \ref{appendix1:definition_of_morphological_parameters} for completeness.
+For each cutout, we also derive the segmentation map of the sources following the procedure described in detail in \citet{treu23}.
+In brief, we use the photutils astropy package \citep{bradley23} to identify the sources as regions of at least five connected pixels with a flux of $2\sigma$ above the background in a smoothed version of the original cutout (using a $6 \times 6$) uniform filter.